gknocke/Crypt-PKCS10/README.md

 If `$format` is **true**, the public key will be returned in PEM format.

 Otherwise, the public key will be returned in its hexadecimal representation

+## subjectPublicKeyParams

+Returns a hash describing the public key.
+The contents may vary depending on the public key type.

+`keytype` - ECC, RSA, DSA

+`keylen` - Length of the key in bits.

 ## signatureAlgorithm